-- should provide the school with sufficient and up to date information about their son/daughter's medical needs - should be involved in the development and review of their son/daughter's individual healthcare plan - should carry out any action they have agreed to as part of its implementation (e.g. provide medicines and equipment and ensure that they or another nominated adult are contactable at all times)
+- should provide the school with sufficient and up to date information about their son/daughter's medical needs. - should be involved in the development and review of their son/daughter's individual healthcare plan. - should carry out any action they have agreed to as part of its implementation (e.g. provide medicines and equipment and ensure that they or another nominated adult are contactable at all times). - should provide written consent and details of medication to be given in school in accordance with this policy.

-Section 3.2 Training / Qualifications for Supporting Pupils with a Medical Condition
+Training / Qualifications for Supporting Pupils with a Medical Condition